A Review of Evolutionary Multi-objective Clustering Approaches: Introduction

-In this context, this paper provides a survey of Evolutionary Multi-Objective Clustering (EMOC) that considers a mapping of articles in ACM Digital Library, IEEE Xplore and Scopus to provide a comprehensive view of the field.
+Aiming to provide a broad view of the EMOC studies, this paper provides a review that considers a systematic mapping of articles in the ACM Digital Library, IEEE Xplore, and Scopus.
 We present the most relevant EMOC algorithms, considering high-impact papers based on the h-index and Scopus percentile scores.
 These algorithms were grouped by common features or strategies for data clustering.
-Besides that, we also introduce the most relevant specific applications that researchers have focused on over the years.
-Furthermore, we introduce a general architecture for evolutionary multi-objective clustering algorithm that provides a general structure of the components and how they are connected, facilitating the understanding of the presented approaches.
-In particular, we point out some aspects of the multi-objective evolutionary algorithms, like specific categories of algorithms and the analysis/evaluation of the optimizers regarding their application in EMOC approaches.
-At last, this survey presents the evolution of the EMOC studies and lists some other metaheuristics that have their usage increased over the years.
+To our knowledge, this is the first review of EMOC that presents how the studies in EMOC have evolved and the main topics associated with this research field.
+Furthermore, focusing on providing a guide for new practitioners and students of EMOC, we deal with all the components of the EMOC architecture to support the interested in implementation and assessment of EMOC algorithms.

+Moreover, our research goals are to identify and introduce the main features and research subjects of the existing EMOCs studies, highlighting the progression of the use of multi-objective algorithms and objective functions.

 The remainder of this paper is organized as follows.
-In Sections~\ref{sec:background}, we present the main concepts concerning clustering.
-In Section~\ref{sec:MC}, we introduce a general architecture of evolutionary multi-objective clustering.
-Section~\ref{sec:analys} presents some numerical data on a set of MOC studies to show the evolution of the publications of the EMOC.
-Then, in Section~\ref{sec:MCA}, we present a general review of the EMOC algorithms, considering algorithms for general purpose and specific application.
-Section~\ref{sec:othermetaheuristic} presents other metaheuristics applied to MOC.
+In Section~\ref{sec:preliminaries}, we present the main concepts and terms regarding clustering and multi-objective optimization, correlating these subjects.
+In Section~\ref{sec:MC}, we introduce a general architecture of evolutionary multi-objective clustering and compile the main strategies applied in the design of the EMOC approaches.
+Section~\ref{sec:analys} presents some numerical data on a set of multi-objective clustering studies to show the evolution of the publications of the EMOC.
+Then, in Section~\ref{sec:MCA}, we present a general review of the EMOC algorithms, considering algorithms for general purpose and specific applications.
 Finally, Section~\ref{sec:remarks} highlights our main findings and discusses future works.